xiao137/rcli/README.md

 # RCLI

-RCLI is a rust CLI tool
+rcli is a rust CLI tool